davehakkens/fashion-academy/docs/other/branding.md

 ### Logo, colors and typeface
 In case you need it, here you can download the .svg file from the Fixing Fashion logo.
 Feel free to use it for whatever you need, we are easy :).
 The color we use is #F82F0, The font we use is Open Sauce [(download)](https://github.com/marcologous/Open-Sauce-Fonts) .
-In case you wonder, the logo itself is 2 FF (FixingFashion) stitched together.
+In case you were wondering, the logo itself is 2 f's i.e. FF (FixingFashion) stitched together.
 And the icon itself is based on a # (hashtag) which is a crucial part of this project.
 To share and promote your repaired and upgraded clothes.

 # Logo